 - Open the regulator tap on the gas bottle and the gas isolator tap "Oven". - Open oven door completely.
-The safety switch then releases the ignition. - Press and hold control knob and turn it anti-clockwise to the required setting.
-Keep control knob pressed for a further 5-10 seconds.
+The safety switch then releases the ignition. - Press and hold control knob (Fig. 255,1) and turn it to the left to the required setting.
+Keep control knob pressed for a further 5 10 seconds.
 Ignition will take place automatically. - Release control knob. - Close oven door.